Usually means: Device for measuring and indicating time.

 verb: (transitive, informal) To notice; to take notice of (someone or something).

-verb: (transitive, informal, with as) To recognize; to assess.
+verb: (transitive, informal, with as) To recognize; to assess, register.

 verb: (transitive, informal) To identify (someone) as having some attribute (for example, being trans or gay).